p-kiser/pygame-cowboy/README.md

 # pygame-cowboy

-Simple 2d game to get familiar with pygame and object-oriented in python.
+Simple 2d game to get familiar with pygame and object-oriented python.

 ![](img/example.gif)